On Parkland anniversary, Biden calls for tougher gun laws

 There was no time to wait, the president said.
 “We owe it to all those we’ve lost and to all those left behind to grieve to make a change.
 The time to act is now.”

-Gov. Ron DeSantis ordered flags be lowered to half staff from sunrise to sunset across the state to honor those who perished when a former student of Marjory Stoneman Douglas opened fire on campus with an AR-15 rifle on Valentines Day in 2018.
+Gov. Ron DeSantis ordered flags be lowered to half staff from sunrise to sunset across the state to honor those who perished when a former student of Marjory Stoneman Douglas opened fire on campus with an AR-15 rifle on Valentine’s Day in 2018.

 When the gunfire ended, 14 students and three staff members were dead, and 17 others were wounded.
 The suspect, Nikolas Cruz, is still awaiting trial.